 As tenapanor is a first-in-class drug, there is a higher likelihood that approval may not be attained as compared to a class of drugs with approved products.
-We cannot be certain that tenapanor will be successful in non-clinical safety studies.
-Although tenapanor met the primary endpoint in the first Phase 3 clinical trial for the treatment of hyperphosphatemia in ESRD patients on dialysis and in the first Phase 3 clinical trial in IBS-C patients, there can be no assurances that the second Phase 3 trial of tenapanor in either or both of those indications will achieve the primary endpoint, or that, tenapanor will receive regulatory approval.
-Further, it may not be possible or practicable to demonstrate, or if approved, to market on the basis of, certain of the benefits we believe tenapanor possesses.
+While tenapanor met the primary endpoint in two Phase 3 clinical studies evaluating tenapanor for the treatment of patients with IBS-C, there can be no assurance that our NDA that we plan to submit for this indication, once submitted, will be accepted by FDA or that we will receive marketing authorization from FDA.
+Although tenapanor met the primary endpoint in the first Phase 3 clinical trial for the treatment of hyperphosphatemia in ESRD patients on dialysis, there can be no assurances that the second Phase 3 trial of tenapanor in this indication will achieve the primary endpoint, or that, tenapanor will receive regulatory approval.
+Further, it may not be possible or practicable to demonstrate, or if approved, to market, tenapanor on the basis of certain of the benefits we believe tenapanor possesses.
 For example, the reduction of serum phosphorus is currently an approvable endpoint in ESRD patients on dialysis, but not for the broader CKD patient population in the United States.
 If the number of patients in the market for tenapanor or the price that the market can bear is not as significant as we estimate, we may not generate sufficient revenue from sales of tenapanor, if approved.
 Accordingly, there can be no assurance that tenapanor will ever be successfully commercialized or that we will ever generate income from sales of tenapanor.
 If we are not successful in completing the development of, obtaining approval for, and commercializing tenapanor, or are significantly delayed in doing so, our business will be materially harmed.